Community-RAD/Rules_Archival_Description/_rad/6-3_Scale-Area.md

 Precede a scale statement by Scale.
 If the unit being described consists of data on computer file(s), follow the preceding rules and precede the scale by Input scale.
 Give the scale even if it is already recorded as part of the title proper or other title information.

-If no scale statement is found in the prescribed sources of information or other sources of information, record Scale not given.
-Optionally, calculate[^7] the scale from a bar graph or by measuring known distances on the drawing, and give it in square brackets preceded by ca.
+If no scale statement is found in the prescribed sources of information or other sources of information, record Scale not given. *Optionally*, calculate[^7] the scale from a bar graph or by measuring known distances on the drawing, and give it in square brackets preceded by ca.

 > Scale [ca. 1:24]